bitplane/bitplane.net/dev/python/bittty/pydoc/index.md

 class Buffer()
 ```

-A buffer that stores terminal content as a 2D grid.
+A 2D grid that stores terminal content.

-Each cell contains a tuple of (ansi_code, character) where:
-- ansi_code: ANSI escape sequence for styling (empty string for no styling)
-- character: The actual character to display

 <a id="bittty.buffer.Buffer.__init__"></a>